Fundamental Constructs in Programming Languages: Introduction

-\end{linenomath*} The funcon $\NAME{abrupt}(V)$ terminates execution abruptly, signalling its argument value $V$ as the reason for termination.
-The translation of `$\texttt{while(true)\{break;\}}$' is now the funcon term $\NAME{while-true}(\NAME{true}, \NAME{abrupt}(\NAME{broken}))$.
-However, the behaviour of $\NAME{while-true}(\NAME{true}, X)$ is to terminate abruptly when $X$ does -- so this translation would lead to abrupt termination of \emph{all} enclosing while-loops!
 We cannot change the definition of $\NAME{while-true}$, so we are forced to change the translation rule.
-The following updated translation rule reflects the extension of the behaviour of while-loops with handling of abrupt termination due to break-statements (and specifies that abrupt termination for any other reason is propagated): \begin{linenomath*}
+The following updated translation rule reflects the extension of the behaviour of while-loops with the intended handling of abrupt termination due to break-statements, and that they propagate abrupt termination for any other reason: